 Very Common In Studio And Stage Environments As Room Mics

 Boundary mics find their niche as room mics.
 They are often used to record the space in studio rooms, stages, and even broadcasting venues.

 Complete Phase Coherence When Positioned At A Boundary In An Acoustic Space

 The best way to position a boundary mic or PZM is against a large flat surface.
 This effectively eliminates any initial reflections from entering the mic capsule, ensuring phase coherence and a good, clean mic signal.

 Related article: Microphone Polarity & Phase: How They Affect Mic Signals

 How Is The Hemispherical Polar Pattern Achieved?

 The hemispherical polar pattern of boundary and pressure zone microphones is only truly achievable via the acoustic construction of the microphone bodies.

 All PZMs are constructed with a flat surface.
-The mic capsule is positioned nearly flush with this surface in order to achieve the hemispherical polar pattern.
+The mic capsule is positioned nearly flush with this surface to achieve the hemispherical polar pattern.

-What placing the capsule flush to the surface or “boundary” does is it effectively rids of rear sound reflections.
+Placing the capsule flush to the surface or “boundary” effectively rids of rear sound reflections.
 The lack of any reflections affecting the rear side of the mic diaphragm causes phase coherence and a strong mic signal.